-The Hottest New Restaurants in Philly, May 2022
+The Hottest New Restaurants in Philly, February 2023

 La Chingonita — the beloved roving Mexican food truck run by chefs Rebecca Baez and Omar Martinez — has found a permanent home on Girard Avenue where, if you catch them during the daytime lunch hours, Baez and Martinez will serve you carnitas tacos, tortas, and conchas that will change your life.
 Keep a lookout on social media — the menu changes often.

-Also Featured in:
+Also featured in: